-Dr Christian W Konrad is the founding partner of Konrad Partners, an international law firm delivering premier international arbitration services.
-He is an Austrian Rechtsanwalt, a solicitor of England and Wales, and admitted as Euroadvokat in the Czech and Slovak Republics.
-Christian has represented international organisations and businesses in a broad range of disputes involving long-term energy contracts, complex construction contracts, concession agreements, entitlement to natural resources, immunity from jurisdiction, infrastructure projects, and mergers and acquisitions.
-He regularly advises clients on the protection of their investments with a focus on Central and Eastern Europe and on the enforcement of arbitral awards and court judgments.
-Christian frequently acts as arbitrator as well as an advocate, is a Chartered Arbitrator and a member of the panels of various arbitration institutions worldwide.
-He regularly lectures about his field of expertise.
-Christian serves as vice president of the Kosovo Permanent Tribunal of Arbitration.
+Dr Christian W Konrad is the founding and managing partner of Konrad Partners.
+He is an Austrian Rechtsanwalt, a solicitor of England and Wales, and admitted as Euroadvokat in the Czech and Slovak republics.
+He is an advocate in the fields of international arbitration, international litigation and public international law.
+He has extensive experience in arbitral practice, procedure and advocacy both in civil and common law systems.
+His practice covers inter-state, international and commercial disputes.
+He has represented international organisations and businesses in a broad range of cases involving, inter alia, long-term energy contracts, concession agreements and entitlement to natural resources, immunities from jurisdiction, infrastructure projects, mergers and acquisitions.
+He also advises clients on the protection of their investment and enforcement of arbitration awards and state court judgments.
+As a chartered arbitrator, he frequently acts as arbitrator and is a member of panels of various arbitration institutions worldwide.
+He is a member of the ICC Taskforce 'Addressing issues of corruption in international arbitration'.
+He regularly lectures about his field of expertise and serves as vice president of the Kosovo Permanent Tribunal of Arbitration.